ufcg-lsd/spire-amd-sev-snp-node-attestor/README.md

 # AMD SEV SNP SPIRE Plugin

-A AMD SEV-SNP attestation pluggin for SPIRE Node Attestation for SPIRE Server and SPIRE Agent.
+An AMD SEV-SNP Node attestation plugin for SPIRE Server and SPIRE Agent.

 ## 1. How it works.

-The plugin consists in a attestation of a Agent, based in the guest report obtained by a ATTESTATION_REPORT command to the SEV-SNP firmware.
+The plugin consists of an attestation of an Agent, based in the guest report obtained by an ATTESTATION_REPORT command to the SEV-SNP firmware.

-First, the Agent send the chip VCEK to the Server so it can verify its authenticity using the AMD Root chain.
+First, the Agent sends the chip VCEK to the Server so it can verify its authenticity using the AMD Root chain.

 Once it is verified, the Server provides a Nonce to the Agent, that must be included in the attestation report.

-The Agent, requests to the AMD SEV-SNP firmware an attestation report and provides the Nonce sented by the Server to it; after get the report, the Agent send it to the Server.
+The Agent, requests to the AMD SEV-SNP firmware an attestation report and provides the Nonce sent by the Server to it; after obtaining the report, the Agent sends it to the Server.

-Now, the Server verifies that the report was signed by the private key of the VCEK, and verifies the Nonce included in the report.
-If it is everything valid, the Server provides the SPIFFEID to the Agent following the template:
+Then, the Server verifies that the report was signed by the private key of the VCEK, and verifies whether the Nonce included in the report is correct.
+If both verification succeeds, the Server provides the SPIFFE ID to the Agent following the template:

 `spiffe://{{trust_domain}}/spire/agent/{{plugin_name}}/{{uuid}}/measurement/{{measurement}}/policy/{{policy}}`